FACTSlab/factslab.github.io/peer-workshop-2023.md

 This workshop aims to bring together researchers working on computational models of incremental language understanding with researchers working on event semantics from both a computational and experimental perspective.

+The workshop is sponsored by the [Central New York Humanities Corridor](https://www.cnycorridor.net/) and the [Center for Language Sciences](https://www.sas.rochester.edu/cls/) at the [University of Rochester](https://rochester.edu/).

 ## Keynote Speakers

 {% for person in site.data.workshop.people %}